truenas/documentation/content/CORETutorials/Storage/Disks/DiskReplace.md

 ## Replacing a Failed Disk with a Hot Spare

-A **Hot Spare** vdev sets up drives as reserved to prevent larger pool and data loss scenarios TrueNAS automatically inserts an available hot spare into a **Data** vdev when an active drive fails.
+A **Hot Spare** vdev sets up drives as reserved to prevent larger pool and data loss scenarios.
+TrueNAS automatically inserts an available hot spare into a **Data** vdev when an active drive fails.
-The pool resilvers once the hot spare is activated.
+The pool resilvers after the hot spare is activated.

 To replace a disk in a pool with a hot spare: